Texas plumber license and insurance requirements

 Linkedin

-All plumbers in Texas must have a license issued by the Texas State Board of Plumbing Examiners.2 There are four main types of Texas plumber licenses available depending on the scope of work involved:
+All plumbers in Texas must have a license issued by the Texas State Board of Plumbing Examiners.

 In addition to obtaining a license, plumbers may seek out an endorsement or designation in one or more of the following categories: